-The CPUC will post a model letter of credit on its website as part of the BEAD application materials and will discuss the requirements for a letter of credit during its application workshop and additional technical assistance outreach.
+The CPUC will post a model letter of credit and information on the performance bond obligation on its website as part of the BEAD application materials and will discuss the requirements for a letter of credit or performance bond during its application workshop and additional technical assistance outreach.
+The CPUC will also include information about the California Loan Loss Program and encourage eligible applicants to apply for the program.
+As discussed below, this program will provide support to public entities, nonprofits and Tribal entities through risk mitigation and reduce the costs for the debt issuance necessary to satisfy this requirement.

-Applicants will be required to present a letter of commitment from a qualified financial institution.
-The CPUC will define a "qualified financial institution" as one that meets the program rules for the FCC's RDOF program (47 C.F.R. §54.804(c)(2)).
+Applicants will be required to certify that they are aware of and understand the letter of credit or performance bond obligations and processes further certify that they have the qualifications and resources to comply with the requirements.
+Applicants that elect to provide letters of credit will be required to present a letter of commitment from a qualified financial institution.
+The CPUC will define a "qualified financial institution" as one that meets the program rules for the FCC's RDOF program (47 C.F.R. §54.804(c)(2)) or a credit union that is (a) is insured by the National Credit Union Administration; and (b) has a credit union safety rating issued by Weiss of B- or better.
 This definition presents the applicants with a choice of different types of financial institutions to request a letter of commitment and ultimately fund the required letter of credit.